We care about greener electronics. Below are some of the certifications that Getac fulfills.

 - Packaging Directive Certification

 - PFOS Directive Certification

 Earning the ENERGY STAR®

 ENERGY STAR® is a US government program that offers businesses and consumers energy-efficient solutions, making it easy to save money while protecting the environment for future generations.
 Please reference ENERGY STAR® related information from www.energystar.gov.

-As part of compliance with the Waste Electrical and Electronic Equipment (WEEE) Directive, Getac provides recycling information upon request.
-This information provides the basic instructions for the disassembly of Getac products to remove components and material requiring selective treatment, as defined by EU directive 2012/19/EU, WEEE.
+As part of compliance with the Waste Electrical and Electronic Equipment (WEEE) Directive and EU Battery Directive 2006/66/EC, Getac provides recycling information upon request.
+This information provides the basic instructions for the disassembly of Getac products to remove components and material requiring selective treatment, as defined by EU directive 2012/19/EU, WEEE, and free take-back service for batteries recycling.
 This information is intended for use by end-of-life recyclers or treatment facilities.
-To receive Getac’s WEEE product end-of-life disassembly instructions, please contact us at (866) 394 – 3822 or by email at [email protected].
+To receive Getac’s WEEE product end-of-life disassembly instructions and batteries recycling information, please contact us at (866) 394 – 3822 or by email at [email protected].
 For Getac’s authorized recyclers, please access the link here.

 Recycle your Getac

 If you have a Getac computer that needs to go to a recycling house, Getac can help you.
 Just contact us at (866) 394 – 3822 or by email at [email protected] to obtain a prepaid shipping label at no charge to you, pack up your equipment in a box of your choice and send it off.